cloudmesh/cloudmesh-cloud/documentation/source/aws.md

 # AWS cm

-The project code is designed for using awscm.py to access the aws instance and run scripts in it.
+The code is designed for using awscm.py to access the aws instance and run scripts in it.

 In the code, we provide these commands for achieving the goal of